the-guild-org/federation/README.md

 # Federation Composition

-Supports all Federation versions prior to v2.4.0.
+Supports all Federation versions.
 Drop-in replacement for `@apollo/composition`.

 🚧 Work in progress, so please check [TODOs](#todos).